Bryntum

 function updateChildrenList(results, eventList) {

-const childBoard = results.data.boards[0];
+let child_board = results.data.boards[0];

-for (let j = 0; j < childBoard.items.length; j++) {
+for (let j = 0; j < child_board.items_page.items.length; j++) {

-const parentId = childBoard.items[j].parent_item.id;
+const parent_id = child_board.items_page.items[j].parent_item.id;

-const childId = childBoard.items[j].id;
+const child_id = child_board.items_page.items[j].id;

-for (var k = 0; k < eventList.length; k++) {
+for (let k = 0; k < eventList.length; k++) {

 eventList[k].children.push({

-board_id: childBoard.id,
+board_id: child_board.id,

-column_values: childBoard.items[j].column_values,
+column_values: child_board.items_page.items[j].column_values,

 manuallyScheduled: true